 CPAs are considered exempt from the continuing professional education requirements in Oregon if they are:

 - Formally listed as “inactive” with the AICPA

-However, to continue qualifying for exemption, any members in the above categories must not offer their services to any third parties.
+However, to qualifying for exemption, members in the above categories must not offer their services to third parties.